brandendupont-mcw/eighteenth-cms/src/documentation-pages/serving_victims.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities;** *WG Reflection:  We have some hesitation about the reliability of our victim race/ethnicity data due to how this is being logged in our case management system.**\*]**
+**Important note about race and ethnicity data:** As we have noted for metrics that relate to a defendant, the information contained in this dashboard comes from a variety of sources and is **NOT** based on a consistent method of voluntary self-identification.
+We have some hesitation about the reliability of data for victim Race and Ethnicity due to how this was logged and maintained in our case management system.
+We will continue to work to improve this data but believe these metrics are an important part of our community's discussion on disparity and disproportionality in the criminal justice system.

 <br>